 Rainforest Connection – utilizes old phones to protect rainforests in Indonesia, Africa and the Amazon.
 The phones are fitted with solar panels for energy and a special software is installed which uses the phones’ microphones to monitor the sound of illegal chainsawing and alert nearby rangers to the activity.

 As honorable it might be to donate your old phone, you could also give it to a family member.
 We’ve covered it in an earlier post on How to give your kid a cell phone.
 Dust off an old phone and load it up with a low-cost plan, since a child doesn’t necessarily need the newest smartphone.
 It might even be enough to have a talk and text plan activated.
 US Mobile’s lowest talk- and text plan starts at $7/month.
 You will get the peace of mind of being able to reach your kid at any time and vice versa.

 Recycle/Sell it for cash

 There are a number of places, both physical and online, where you can actually get cash for your old phone.
-Prices varies depending on the phone, carrier, condition and the where you turn to so make sure you shop around to get the best deal.
+Prices vary depending on the phone, carrier, condition, and where you turn to so make sure you shop around to get the best deal.
 Some examples below.

 Use it as a camera/monitor